pareesakd1118/pareesakd1118/README.md

 ## About me

 - 🔭 My name is Pareesa Kamgar-Dayhoff, formerly a research scientist and currently a **Front End Software Engineer**.
 I am a recent graduate of Turing School of Software & Design's accredited Front End Engineering program.
 - 🌱 I enjoy working on Front End Development and full stack projects and am enthusiatic about learning new technology.
-My techstack includes **Javascript, Typescript, React, Router, HTML, CSS, Cypress, MUI and Git/GitHub.** I have also enjoyed working on full stack projects, using **PostgreSQL, SQL, Ruby, Knex and Express.**
+My techstack includes **Javascript, Typescript, React, Router, HTML, CSS, Next.js, Cypress, Tailwind CSS, MUI and Git/GitHub.** I have also enjoyed working on full stack projects, using **PostgreSQL, SQL, Ruby, Knex and Express.**
 - ⛰️ Outside of the tech world I love to snowboard, hike, and explore the Bay Area, and I love to push myself to develop new skills, such as playing chess and learning to speak Farsi.
 - 📫 How to reach me: [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue)](https://www.linkedin.com/in/pareesa-kamgar-dayhoff/)
 - 😄 Pronouns: she/her